Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 Before embarking on the eviction process without legal advice, it’s essential to consider the potential downsides.

-Improperly served Section 8 or Section 21 notices can significantly delay an already lengthy process.
+Improperly served Section 8 notices can significantly delay an already lengthy process.

 If you don’t follow the prescribed possession process to end a tenancy, you could face heavy fines or even criminal charges if your tenant alleges threats or harassment.